risk-first/website/menagerie/Dependency-Risk.md

 In order to avoid repetition, and also to break down this large topic, we're going to look at this over 6 sections:

- - In this first section will look at dependencies _in general_, and specifically on _events_, and some of the variations on [Dependency Risk](Dependency-Risk).
+ - In this first section will look at dependencies _in general_, and apply our existing risk categorizations to understand [Dependency Risk](Dependency-Risk).
- - Next, we'll look at [Schedule Risk](Scarcity-Risk#schedule-risk), because time and money are key dependencies in any project.
+ - Next, we'll look at [Scarcity Risk](Scarcity-Risk), because time and money are scarce resources in every project.
+ - We'll cover [Deadline Risk](Deadline-Risk), and discuss the purpose of Events and Deadlines, and how they enable us to co-ordinate around dependency use.
  - Then, we'll move on to look specifically at [Software Dependency Risk](Software-Dependency-Risk), covering using libraries, software services and building on top of the work of others.
  - After, we'll take a look at [Process Risk](Process-Risk), which is still [Dependency Risk](Dependency-Risk), but we'll be considering more organisational factors and how bureaucracy comes into the picture.
  - Next, we'll take a closer look at [Boundary Risk](Boundary-Risk) and [Dead-End Risk](Complexity-Risk#dead-end-risk).
 These are the risks you face in choosing the wrong things to depend on.